oslabs-beta/errordactyl/deno_cli/README.md

 });
 ```

-When running our tool for the first time, running the `edact init` command will generate a configuration file in a step-by-step process in the command line to determine endpoints and setup the starting configuration file, while considering pre-existing conditions such as existing configuration files and server paths.
+Initialize errordactyl in the project that you are currently testing with  `edact init`.
+This command will generate a configuration file in a step-by-step process in the command line to determine endpoints and setup the starting configuration file, while considering pre-existing conditions such as existing configuration files and server paths.

 ```sh
 edact init
 ```

-After the initial setup is complete and a configuration file is generated, compile your executable bash script by passing the `edact -f` command to populate the file with all of the endpoint routes, following any instructions the CLI outputs to the user.
+After the initial setup is complete and a configuration file is generated in `proejctRoot/_errordactyl/`, compile your executable bash script by passing the `edact -f` command to populate the file with all of the endpoint routes, following any instructions the CLI outputs to the user.

 ```sh
 edact -f